“Now we’re cooking with gas!” … the question is, which gas?

 Propane vs Natural Gas Grilling: What to Consider

-The section after this one takes you through each aspect of grilling – step by step.
+The section after this one takes you through each aspect of grilling or pizza cooking – step by step.
 However, that’s quite boring, and probably not what you’re here for.

 Instead, I’ve put together a few questions.